ooominds/R_Git_combo/docs/04_connect_Git.md

 ## Clean up

-**Local** When you're ready to clean up, you can delete the local repo any way you like.
+- **Local**: When you're ready to clean up, you can delete the local repo any way you like.
 It's just a regular directory on your computer.

 Here's how to do that in the shell, if current working directory is `myrepo`: